malik027/Mr-Robot-1/README.md

 A few interesting things come up in the scan.

-1. We see that the server is leaking inodes via ETags in the header of /robots.txt.
-This relates to the CVE-2003-1418 vulnerability.
-These Entity Tags are an HTTP header which are used for Web cache validation and conditional requests from browsers for resources.
+1. We see that the server is **leaking inodes via ETags** in the header of **/robots.txt**.
+This relates to the [CVE-2003-1418](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2003-1418) vulnerability.
+These [Entity Tags](whatis.techtarget.com/definition/entity-tag-Etag) are an HTTP header which are used for Web cache validation and conditional requests from browsers for resources.
-2. Apache mod_negotiation is enabled with MultiViews, which will allow us to use a brute force attack in order to discover existing files on a server which uses mod_negotiation.
+2. Apache mod_negotiation is enabled with MultiViews, which will allow us to use a brute force attack in order to discover existing files on a server which uses [mod_negotiation](https://httpd.apache.org/docs/2.4/mod/mod_negotiation.html).
-3. The following alternatives for ‘index’ were found: index.html, and index.php.
+3. The following alternatives for ‘index’ were found: **index.html**, and **index.php**.
 These can be used to provide us with more info on the website.
 4. OSVDB-3092: /admin/: This might be interesting… if we have a login.
 Good to keep that in the back of our mind.
-- /admin/index.html: Admin login page/section found - also relates to the above scan.
+  - **/admin/index.html**: Admin login page/section found - also relates to the above scan.
-5. /readme.html: This WordPress file reveals the installed version.
+5. **/readme.html**: This WordPress file reveals the installed version.
   - Basically tells us that this is a WordPress Site!
 So we know we can look for WordPress Vulnerabilities.
-- /wp-links-opml.php: This WordPress script reveals the installed version.
+  - **/wp-links-opml.php**: This WordPress script reveals the installed version.
-- /wp-login/: Admin login page/section found.
+  - **/wp-login/**: Admin login page/section found.
-- /wp-admin/wp-login.php: Wordpress login found.
+  - **/wp-admin/wp-login.php**: Wordpress login found.
-6. OSVDB-3092: /license.txt: License file found may identify site software.
+6. OSVDB-3092: **/license.txt**: License file found may identify site software.
 Which can help us get version information of plugins and services to look for exploits.

-Alright, we got our initial footprint, let’s go ahead and access the website in our browser by navigating to .0.103.
+Alright, we got our initial footprint, let’s go ahead and access the website in our browser by navigating to 192.168.0.103.
 ![screenshot](images/4.jpg)

-es - I came here for a reason, to hack you!
+Yes - I came here for a reason, to hack you!
 Anyways, that website is actually pretty freakin cool!
 We can see that we are able to run 6 commands in the interface, each does its own little thing.
 So go ahead and play around with them - I did, and thoroughly enjoyed it - but, let’s get back to the CTF!
-We already know that there are leaking indoes via ETags at /robots.txt, which is basically a text file that is used to prevent crawlers from indexing portions of the website.
-Let’s go ahead and navigate to http://.0.103/robots.txt.
+We already know that there are leaking indoes via ETags at **/robots.txt**, which is basically a text file that is used to prevent crawlers from indexing portions of the website.
+Let’s go ahead and navigate to **http://192.168.0.103/robots.txt**.

 ![screenshot](images/5.jpg)

 Nice!
-We got 2 locations we can navigate to fsocity.dic and key-1-of-3.txt.
+We got 2 locations we can navigate to **fsocity.dic** and **key-1-of-3.txt**.
 Of course… I want the key!
-So let’s navigate to http://.0.103/key-1-of-3.txt.
+So let’s navigate to **http://192.168.0.103/key-1-of-3.txt**.

 ![screenshot](images/7.jpg)